Struktal/Struktal/docs/tutorials/01-file-structure.md

 # File structure
-Before you start working with the framework and developing your project, it's important to understand the file structure.
+Before you start working with the framework and developing your application, it's important to understand the file structure.
 This will help you find the files that you are looking for.

 ## Root directory
 The root directory contains the following files and subdirectories: